-WASHINGTON, D.C. – U.S. Congressman Pete Sessions (R-TX), chairman of the House Rules Committee, today issued the following statement after voting in favor of a bill making appropriations for the Department of the Interior, environment, and related agencies for fiscal year 2017:
+WASHINGTON, DC - U.S. Congressman Pete Sessions (R-TX), Chairman of the House Rules Committee, issued the following statement after the announcement of a proposed new trade agreement between the United States, Mexico, and Canada: